vippsas/vipps-solutions/invoice-through-epayments/README.md

 ```
 4. User receives a push notification
 5. User clicks on `See details` in the payment confirmation screen
-6. User will be presented with the url that was provided by the merchant in
-   step 1 in a web view.
-This way the user can see the invoice without leaving
-   the Vipps App
+6. User will be presented with the url that was provided by the merchant in a web view.
+This way the user can see the invoice without leaving the Vipps App
 7. User approves the payment

 ![Subsequent payment of an invoice](images/subsequent-invoice-payment.png)

 The subsequent invoice payments are long-living payments (because the merchants
-define the expiration time) the users can The user can soft dismiss this payment
+define the expiration time).
+Users can soft dismiss this payment
-by clicking `Cancel` -> `I'll pay later` and come back into the app to pay it at
-a later time.
+by clicking `Cancel` -> `I'll pay later` and come back into the app to pay at a later time.

 Link to [Long-living payment (More than 10 minutes)](./long-expiry-time-for-payments-to-merchants/README.md)